 When we have finished steps 1-6, the Admissions Committee will identify those applicants who are extended offers and those who will be retained on an alternate list.
 We complete what is termed "rolling admissions" meaning that we admit some students throughout the admissions and interview process but hold a number of positions until the final interviews are completed and the Committee can consider the full applicant pool.
-Within 48 hours of the time we have completed all reviews, typically in early May, we will post your status on PharmCAS, and within 7-10 working days, we will send you a letter notifying you that you have either been admitted or have been placed on the alternate list.
+Within 48 hours of the time we have completed all reviews, typically in early summer, we will notify you of your status, and within 7-10 working days, we will send you a letter notifying you that you have either been admitted or have been placed on the alternate list.
 A nonrefundable placement guarantee fee of \$400.00 is required with your acceptance.